 Mini project: Write a Python script that reads a CSV file of test data and prints pass or fail results for each row.

-Stage 2 — Test Automation with Selenium (Month 2 to 3)
+Stage 2 — Test Automation with Selenium (Months 2–3)

 What to learn: